USCIS Case Status Explained

 The USCIS Vermont Service Center is one of the busiest service centers, processing various immigration applications, including family-based and employment-based petitions

-A Notice of Intent to Deny is a formal notification from USCIS that your application may be denied, but you have the opportunity to respond and provide additional evidence
+A USCIS notice of intent to deny is a formal notification that your application is likely to be denied, but you have the opportunity to respond and provide additional evidence to support your case

 What Happens After USCIS Biometrics Appointment?